TFelbor/TFelbor/README.md

 👨‍💻 Software Engineer & A.I.
 Enthusiast, sharing my journey and learnings in Tech<br>
 📚 Degrees: <br>
 Bachelor of Arts in Computer Science from Hobart & William Smith Colleges in Geneva, New York<br>
-MSc in Intelligent Software for Autonomous Systems from EIT Digital Master School in Nice, France and Stockholm, Sweden <br> ⚙️ During free time I enjoy realizing new projects of mine, learning and reading about new technologies/tools, or just spending quality time with closest friends&family<br>
+MSc. in Intelligent Software for Autonomous Systems from EIT Digital Master School in Nice, France and Stockholm, Sweden <br> ⚙️ During free time I enjoy realizing new projects of mine, learning and reading about new technologies/tools, or just spending quality time with closest friends&family<br>
 🫴 Currently I’m learning about local deployment of LLMs, leveraging agents for developing advanced workflows, also just solidifying my knowledge and deepening my understanding of A.I. with it’s latest developments
 <br>